chi-rb/chi-cloud/README.md

 ### macOS Catalina

-New security measures has been added into Catalina, so you need to manually add `/sbin/nfsd` and `/usr/local/cloud/mac/xhyve` into `System Preferences > Security & Privacy > Privacy > Full Disk Access`.
+New security measures have been added into Catalina, so you need to manually add `/sbin/nfsd` and `/usr/local/cloud/mac/xhyve` into `System Preferences > Security & Privacy > Privacy > Full Disk Access`.

 ## Credits

-It's sponsored by:
+Development is sponsored by:

 [![Occam Logo](https://www.occam.global/wp-content/uploads/2018/01/Occam_V1_170px.png)](https://www.occam.global)